markbailey/fizzbuzz/README.md

 # fizzbuzz
- My answer to teh fizzbuzz question
+ My answer to the fizzbuzz question